jRimbault/SlackEmojisUsage/Slats/README.md

 ]
 ```
 Array of arrays containing each 3 values:
-- the custom emoji's name
+- the custom emoji's number of occurences
-- its number of occurences in the last 10000 messages
+- its name
 - its URL

 ### Todo: